Undergraduate courses

 Undergraduate Certificate in Indigenous Mental Health

-The Undergraduate Certificate in Indigenous Mental Health enables you to develop an understanding of the key concepts of Indigenous mental health and enhance critical thinking and problem solving techniques.
+This 6-month course in Indigenous Mental Health will gain you entry into a Bachelor of Applied Science degree.
+You will develop an understanding of the key concepts of Indigenous mental health and enhance critical thinking and problem solving techniques.

 Undergraduate Certificate in Indigenous Mental Health